 It is possible to find a job in Finland without knowing Finnish, but it brings more opportunities.
 Many workplaces don’t require fluent Finnish skills, or the company language may be English, which is often the case in the business and IT sector in the international environment.
 That said, if a job requires working with Finnish customers, regardless of whether in a B2B or B2C sector, you are expected to have a high grasp of Finnish.

 Right now, I don’t use Finnish at work since my Finnish colleagues speak English well.
-Nevertheless, I know that if I could speak fluently, my communication with Finnish people will be smoother and that would strengthen the relationship of trust in various social and business settings.
+Nevertheless, I know that if I could speak fluently, my communication with Finnish people would be smoother and that would strengthen the relationship of trust in various social and business settings.

 I like the language